3dcitydb/3dcitydb-docs/source/impexp/cli/delete.rst

    The delete operation will print the number and types of features that would be affected by the delete operation as summary overview to the console.

+.. option:: -a, --auto-commit

+   The default behavior of the delete operation is to delete all or nothing.
+An advantage of this approach is that no top-level feature gets deleted in case of errors or if the process is aborted by the user.
+However, too many deletes in one transaction might cause the transaction to become too large and let the database fail.
+When enabling the :option:`--auto-commit` option, every top-level feature is directly deleted/terminated in the database.
+This prevents the transaction from becoming too large but rollbacks are no longer possible.

 .. option:: --delete-log=<file>